uw-psych/psych532-ToM-project/neuroimaging_analysis/extension/README.md

-Description of each script:
+## Description of each script:

 ## Setting up conda environment:
-ou will first need to install anaconda on your machine.
+You will first need to install [anaconda](https://docs.anaconda.com/free/anaconda/install/) on your machine.
 Open the terminal and type each line of code (hit enter after each line).

 `conda create -n ENVIRONMENTNAME python=3.8 --file=enviornment.yaml`